namathew7/ds6/README.md

 The analysis will be validated through data splitting and performance metrics to ensure reliability.
 Additionally, the project will include insights and recommendations on the situations most likely to cause the longest delays.
 These insights could also inform HR planning by identifying patterns that impact staffing needs.

 ### Stakeholders

+1. TTC Operations, Planning, and Data Teams: Build predictive models and use the insights to optimize streetcar schedules.
-TTC Communications Team – Use insights to communicate accurate delay information.
+2. TTC Communications Team: Use insights to communicate accurate delay information.

-TTC HR – Apply findings to staffing and hiring decisions.
+3. TTC Human Resources Team: Apply findings to staffing and hiring decisions.

-Business Strategy & Insights Team – Leverage results to inform new route planning or network design.
+4. TTC Business Strategy & Insights Team: Leverage results to inform new route planning or network design.

-TTC Users - Knowledge of factors likely to cause delays, which can help them plan their commutes.
+5. TTC Users: Knowledge of factors likely to cause delays, which can help them plan their commutes.

+## Methodology
+### Steps Taken:
+- Data acquisition:
+    - Primary Dataset: TTC Streetcar Delay Data was obtained from the [City of Toronto’s Open Data Portal – TTC Streetcar Delay Data](https://open.toronto.ca/dataset/ttc-streetcar-delay-data/)
+    - Weather Data: Historical weather information was sourced from [Environment and Climate Change Canada (ECCC) using Station ID 6158355](https://climate.weather.gc.ca/historical_data/search_historic_data_e.html)
+    - TTC stops and Street Car routes were obtained from City of Toronto Map Portal

+- Data cleaning: Manually corrected spelling and formatting mistakes in the "Location" column, removed rows that were not part of the established TTC streetcar routes, and removed rows that contained missing values in the "Bound" column.
+- Exploratory Analysis: Used visualization techniques to understand patterns and find correlations between different variables.
+- Regression Analysis and Cross-Validation: Built various regression models and pipelines (KNN, Linear, XGBoost, Ridge, Lasso, Random Forest) to determine minutes of delay, created training and testing sets, and assessed model accuracy.
+- Classification: Built a classification model using Random Forest, to classify delays as either ‘minor’ or ‘moderate’.
+Created training and testing sets, used cross-validation and classification reports to assess model precision and recall.
+- Visualization: Created bar plots, line plots, and heatmaps to represent insight and model results.
+- Recommendations for the TTC
+- Conclusion

+### Technical Stack:

+**Programming Languages:**
+Python

+**Python Libraries Used:**
+- Numpy: matrix operations
+- Pandas: data analysis
+- Glob: bulk csv import (weather data)
+- Matplotlib: creating graphs and plots
+- Seaborn: enhancing matplotlib plots
+- Scikit Learn: regression analysis, classification analysis, cross-validation, preprocessing, pipeline workflows, metrics
+- XGBoost: regression analysis

+**Other Software:**
+Excel, Geographic Information Systems (ArcMap)

 ### Describing the Dataset